marykorol98/Lyric2Melody-for-Russian-Lyrics/README.md

 # Lyrics-based Melody and Harmony Generation for Russian Language

-This repository is devoted to the master's thesis 'Lyrics-based Melody and Harmony Generation for Russian Language'.
+This repository is devoted to the master's thesis 'Lyrics-based Melody and Harmony Generation for Russian Language' by Mariia Koroleva (ITMO University, supervisor: Petr Gladilin).

 The solution represents the modified ROC model*, adapted to the Russian language.